-- Latex gloves – Some people may say that latex gloves aren’t a household item but they certainly are a must have for your first aid kit.
-These sterile gloves are designed to be thrown away after you’ve used them which makes them perfect to for wearing whenever you’re treating an open wound or any area you want to keep as clean as possible.
-If you’re allergic to latex then you can use household rubber gloves instead or latex-free disposable gloves.
+- Latex gloves – Some people may say that latex gloves aren’t a household item but they certainly are a must-have for your first aid kit.
+These sterile gloves are designed to be thrown away after you’ve used them which makes them perfect for wearing whenever you’re treating an open wound or any area you want to keep as clean as possible.
+If you’re allergic to latex then you can use household rubber gloves instead of latex-free disposable gloves.

 - Makeup remover pads – These small round pads are great to keep in your first aid kit because they can easily be used to help clean areas as well as to apply ointment or lotion.
-Their single use design means that you don’t need to worry about cross contamination, simply through them away after you’ve finished.
+Their single-use design means that you don’t need to worry about cross-contamination, simply throw them away after you’ve finished.

-Household items that can really help you around the yard
+Household items that can really help you around the barn

-Anything that helps you around the yard has got to be a good thing but why not look further than your local tack shop?
-Everyday objects that you’ve got laying around at home can often help at the yard.
+Anything that helps you around the barn has got to be a good thing but why not look further than your local tack shop?
+Everyday objects that you’ve got lying around at home can often help at the barn.
 I’ve listed a few of them below.

-- Mouth wash – Mouth wash is one of those great products that has multiple benefits around the yard.
+- Mouth wash – Mouth wash is one of those great products that have multiple benefits around the barn.
 The menthol in it is great for soothing insect bites and itches during the hot summer months but the antibacterial effects can also be put to use.
-It can be used to clean your horse’s hooves and remove germs but if you live in a soft water are it can also be used to clean water buckets.
+It can be used to clean your horse’s hooves and remove germs but if you live in a soft water area it can also be used to clean water buckets.
 And as an added bonus it also leaves everything smelling fresh.

-- Rubber gloves – Just plain old washing up gloves are a must have around the yard.
+- Rubber gloves – Just plain old washing up gloves are a must-have around the barn.
 They can be used to keep your hands dry while cleaning out buckets or while washing your horse.
-It’s also a good idea to wear them while cleaning up muck, removing ragwort and other mucky and messy jobs.
+It’s also a good idea to wear them while cleaning up muck, removing ragwort, and other mucky and messy jobs.

 Household items that are great for grooming